Schleusingen: Subdivisions

 In addition, terms for residential areas such as' 'Upper-' 'and' 'Lower Town, Schmuckplatz, Weißer Berg, Hirtengrund, Kalkrangen, Sonneneck, Rubetal ' etc. are common in the population.

 History

 Schleusingen was first mentioned in documents in 1232 as 'Villa Slusungen'.
-Earl Poppo VII of Henneberg built as a residence and fortification in the period from 1226 to 1232 the Bertholdsburg.
-1274 was the division of the Shire Henneberg into three lines.
-The Bertholdsburg then became the residence of the Schleusinger line of the Earls of Henneberg.

-Schleusingen experienced a first fire catastrophe in the year 1353.
-Further town fires in 1679, 1765, 1773 and 1876 destroyed whole districts of the town.
+Count Poppo VII of Henneberg built the Bertholdsburg as a residence and fortification in the period from 1226 to 1232.
+In 1274 the County of Henneberg was partitioned into three lines; the Bertholdsburg then became the residence of the Schleusinger line of the Counts of Henneberg.
+Schleusingen experienced a catastrophic fire in 1353; further fires in 1679, 1765, 1773 and 1876 destroyed whole districts of the town.